– Nico H.

 And the team behind this instrumental is Moonshine, a duo hailing from Stockholm, Sweden.
 This is their first release for a K-Pop group, but they aren’t exactly rookies when it comes to the industry.

 To get a better sense of the duo and the instrumental they produced, I asked Moonshine a few questions about their hit song, and what it’s like to have their K-Pop debut on Red Velvet’s second full-length album.
 Enjoy, everybody.

 BD: Before we start, can I have you guys introduce yourselves?

 Moonshine: We’re Moonshine, a producer and track-making duo consisting of Ludvig Evers and Jonatan Gusmark.
 We’re based in Stockholm, Sweden.
-And we’re 22 & 23 years of age, respectively.
+And we’re 22 and 23 years of age, respectively.

 BD: How did Moonshine come together, and where did the name come from?

 Moonshine: We met each other while studying music.
 We were in the same class in a school called ‘Musikmakarna,’ which is a songwriting and production school up in the north of Sweden.
 We were about to have our first internship as producers at the same publishing label and kinda found each other and decided to do the internship together.
 We didn’t know one another before then, so it was really a wild shot but we got together perfectly.
 Our partnership started by making tracks and writing songs for minor national artists and took it from there.

 Our name came about as a joke when we sent in a demo to our internship publisher with the team name ‘Moonshine.’
 But then it kinda stuck with us.